shalom333-cpu/Akan-name-project/README.md

 This project was written using HTML, CSS and JavaScript.

 ## Contact
-In case of any concerns with regards to this project please contact me through the following channels;
+In case of any concerns with regards to this project please contact me through the following platforms;
 1. Email: elishaolimbas@gamil.com
 2. Twitter: @shalomelijah
 3. Instagram: @shalomelijah

-Also, feel free to contribute to my code and make this project.
+Also, feel free to contribute to my code and make this project better.

 ### License
 Copyright (C) 2021 Shalom Eberia Licensed by MIT